-These are common refrains from business owners and retail shop owners nowadays.
+These are common refrains from business owners and retail shop owners.

 But instead...why not sell more to the ones you already have?

 I've been a fan of Apple for over 20 years.
-In fact in 2008, I purchased an Airport Time Capsule for my Apple TV.
+I once purchased an Airport Time Capsule for my Apple TV.
 Over a two-year period, the Apple TV failed to load purchased movies, it stopped midway, and worst of all, once it quit right before the end of a movie.

 Each time I called customer service, I was told to check that it had the latest software, then check the Internet connections and restart the Airport Time Capsule.

 As I restarted it, I noticed it said Time Capsule (1st generation).

 That got me wondering how many newer generations Apple might have put out since I purchased mine.

 It turns out it was their fourth generation.
 So I ordered a new one and noticed a huge speed difference.
 Apple TV streamed movies just fine from that point on.

 After all those calls to customer support, why didn't someone, somewhere, ask me, “When did you buy your Time Capsule?”